DavidBetteridge/Vectorisation/From0to10000/71_Conclusion.md

 * Use Benchmark.net for measuring quick things.

-* Remember what you are measuring.
+* but remember what you are measuring.

+* Challenge what you think you know!

 * The core libraries are more than just abstractions.